 Residing with—Unless otherwise stated in this guide, a child is considered to be residing with the parent when the child is living with and physically present with the parent during the time period for which CCS are being requested or received.

-Teen parent—An individual 18 years of age or younger, or 19 years of age and attending high school or the equivalent, who has a child.
+Teen parent—An individual 18 years of age or younger, or 19 years of age and attending high school or the equivalent, who has a child

-Texas Rising Star program—A quality-based rating system for child care providers participating in TWC-subsidized child care.
+Texas Rising Star program—A quality-based rating system for child care providers participating in TWC-subsidized child care

 Texas Rising Star provider—A regulated provider that meets the Texas Rising Star program standards.
 Texas Rising Star providers are categorized as: